-ENGR 600 Engineering Research Methods 3(3,0) This course in ntroduces students to quantitative and qualitative met hods for engaging in meaningfu I research.
-The student, at the end of the course, will attain skills in research inte nt and design, methodology and technique, format and presentation, and data ma inagement.
+ENGR 600 Engineering Research Methods 3(3,0) This course in troduces students to quantitative and qualitative met hods for engaging in meaningfu I research.
+The student, at the end of the course, will attain skills in research inte nt and design, methodology and technique, format and presentation, and data ma nagement.
 Throughout the course, the student's a ability to use this knowledge to become a more effective researcher will be develo ped.
-In particular, the student v will be able to develop a hypothesis about a resea arch problem and develop relate develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research proble m; measure the effectiveness of a solution methodology; analyze data to make in formed decisions; provide techr nical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support de cisions in front of stakeholders.
+In particular, the student v vill be able to develop a hypothesis about a resea arch problem and develop relate develop related questions; frame the problem with the correct research methodology collect data that accurately addresses the research problem; measure th effectiveness of a solution methodology; analyze data to make informed decisions provide technical documentation of all the phases of a research project; evaluate feasibility of i research proposals; and present data to support de cisions in front of stakeholders member and culminates in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
+Prerequisite: ENGL 217.

-CCEE 690 Capstone Research Project 3(3, 0) A capstone course requiring group work in one of the emphasis areas offered by the Department.
-The project is to be carried out under the supervision of a full-time faculty member and culminates in a formal written and oral report (refer to college guidelines related to gra duation projects structure and content) Prerequisite : FNGL 217
+CCEE 690 Capstone Research Project 3(3, 0) A capstone co ourse requiring group work in one of the emphasis ar eas offered by the Department.
+The project is to be carried out under the supervision o of a full-time faculty